What's 20 Percent of 500? A Deep Dive into Percentages and Their Applications

 Understanding percentages is vital in many real-world situations:

 - Finance: Calculating interest on loans, savings accounts, and investments.
-For instance, a 20% interest rate on a $500 investment would yield $100 in interest.
+Take this case: a 20% interest rate on a $500 investment would yield $100 in interest.

 - Sales and Discounts: Determining the price after a discount.
 A 20% discount on a $500 item would reduce the price by $100.